 Daily physical activity levels of people with cerebral palsy (CP) are low [1,2].
 Like the rest of the population, low levels of physical activity increases the risk of people with CP developing secondary health problems such as cardiovascular diseases, obesity or osteoporosis [3].
 Low physical activity can also exacerbate some of the problems commonly associated with CP such as muscle weakness, stiffness and decreased mobility [4,5].
-Therefore, strategies and interventions that can increase daily physical activity levels in people with CP are important.
+Therefore, it is important to know how to increase daily physical activity levels of people with CP.

 Physical activity has been defined as "any bodily movement produced by contraction of skeletal muscles that results in energy expenditure" [6].
 When investigating the relationship between physical activity and health it is necessary to measure daily physical activity [7].
 Accelerometers have been widely accepted as useful objective measurement tools of daily physical activity [8].
-Daily physical activity outcomes measured using accelerometer-based activity monitors include steps per day and time spent standing.
+Daily physical activity outcomes measured using accelerometer-based activity monitors include steps per day and time spent standing and from these energy expenditure can be estimated.
 Outcomes derived from activity monitors such as time sitting/lying are representative of a lack of daily physical activity or sedentary behaviours.